ember-learn/guides-source/guides/release/working-with-javascript/classic-classes.md

 Defining subclasses is otherwise exactly the same as extending from `EmberObject`.
-Class elements that are redefined by the child class will be _overriden_, and their values will be fully replaced on the child:
+Class elements that are redefined by the child class will be _overridden_, and their values will be fully replaced on the child:

 ```js
 const Vehicle = EmberObject.extend({